-In this first case, the tenant was searching online for a property on kijiji.
+In this first case, the tenant was searching online for a property on Kijiji.
 She found what appeared to be a great deal for a large 2 bedroom condo at the Marilyn Monroe buildings for $1500 per month.
 She wanted a short-term lease for only four months.
 She did not view the unit, nor she never met the landlord.
-She decided that she will follow the link in the ad, which lead her to a an official looking website with 50 and 60 Absolute on it.
+She decided that she will follow the link in the ad, which leads her to an official-looking website with 50 and 60 Absolute on it.
 The tenant decided the website looked legitimate, and she contacted the person representing himself as the landlord.
-She was then asked to pay the money up front, and to transfer money into the landlord’s account.
+She was then asked to pay the money up front and to transfer money into the landlord’s account.
 Once it was paid for, the landlord never picked up her calls.

 In the above scenario, the tenant should have checked for a brokerage name in the ad.
 The scam artist also made the ad look real by including a link of the actual buildings in the ad.
 This can easily misguide anyone that is surfing the internet.
 As a general rule, you should never transfer money to anyone’s account, not even a real estate agent’s.
 If a deal seems too good to be true, it probably is.

-Another scenario was of a young couple that was asked to pay more money up front as a deposit, and to also transfer the money into a bank account.
-The landlord in this case showed them the unit, and promised to give them the keys once the money was transferred to him.
+Another scenario was of a young couple that was asked to pay more money up front as a deposit and to also transfer the money into a bank account.
+The landlord, in this case, showed them the unit and promised to give them the keys once the money was transferred to him.
 Once the young couple transferred the money, they never heard of the person again.
-Although they had contacted police, there was not much that could have been done to help.
+Although they had contacted the police, there was not much that could have been done to help.